pytorch/glow/docs/TensorLayout.md

 this a hard requirement, especially since the canonical layout may accept anything for certain tensors (e.g. `1-D` tensor), as such, we introduce the notion of `ANY_LAYOUT` and initialize them with this wildcard by default.
+Note, that loaders have the ability to specify the layout based on network description, e.g. they might accept either `NCHW` or `NHWC` as an input for operator, and they can propagate that information to Glow.

 ## Related Work